Frequently Asked Question

 The Dalton Plan

-The Dalton Plan is based on Parkhurst’s strong belief that whenever children are given responsibility for their learning, they instinctively seek the best way of achieving it and execute their decisions with focus and rigor, leading to success.
+The Dalton Plan is based on an educational pioneer, Helen Parkhurst’s strong belief that whenever children are given responsibility for their learning, they instinctively seek the best way of achieving it and execute their decisions with focus and diligence, leading to success.

-Little Dalton is a progressive, dual kindergarten guided by The Dalton Plan.
-Our curriculum is specially designed and delivered by experts to combine rigour and creativity.
+Little Dalton is a progressive, Dual Language Kindergarten guided by The Dalton Plan.
+Our curriculum is specially designed and delivered by experts to combine diligence and creativity.